osvaldjr/easy-cucumber/README.md

 ```gherkin
 Given A have a mock for dependency pokemon-detail for pokemon-service
 ```
 Using this step, you should put two files named `pokemon-detail-request.json` and `pokemon-detail-response.json` in your `resources/data/pokemon/mocks` folder.
-Easy cucumber will look to them in order to setup mock server for this request
+Easy cucumber will look to them in order to setup mock server for this request.

 `pokemon-detail-request.json`
 ```json
 {